yogiks/osm-kn/README.md

-# OpenStreetMap in Kannada created in Mapbox Studio
+# OpenStreetMap in Kannada created with Mapbox Studio

 Map is live [here!] (https://yogiks.github.io/osm-kn)

 Thanks to [Arun] (https://github.com/planemad) for all his inputs. :)

+To use this, install Mapbox Studio and pull the styles into your Mapbox projects folder.